-In no period of Hindu history has the position of Indian women been worse than, or inferior to the one held by the women in Europe and America up to the middle of the last century.
-We have already seen that in the Vedic period Indian woman occupied a position of equality with man.
-Her position began to deteriorate under Buddhism, but even then legally her position remained the same as before.
+In no period of Hindu history has the position of Indian women been worse than or inferior to the one held by the women in Europe and America upto the middle of the last century.
+We have already seen that in the Vedic period the Indian woman occupied a position of equality with the man.
+Her position began to deteriorate under Buddhism but even then legally her position remained the same as before.
 It is curious that during the period of Hindu history parallel to the Roman in Europe the restrictions placed on woman's freedom were in certain respects similar.
-For example, a woman required a constant guardianship of her male relatives.
-But in India that was the opinion of only a few commentators and was never enforced.
-In no period of Hindu history was woman denied the right to make contracts, to dispose of her property, to inherit the property of her husband in certain contingencies (though on a life tenure), to be a guardian of her children and to inherit in certain contingencies as a mother, as a daughter and a sister.
-She had, and even now has, the first lien on her husband's estate for being maintained and housed according to her husband's station in life. right to receive education and take part in religious ceremonies was never denied.
+For example a woman required a constant guardianship by her male relatives.
+But that in India was the opinion of a few commentators only and was never enforced.
+At no period of Hindu history was woman denied the right to make contracts, to dispose of her property, to inherit the property of her husband in certain contingencies (though on a life tenure), to be a guardian of her children and to inherit in certain contingencies as a mother, as a daughter and as a sister.
+She had, and has even now, the first lien on her husband's estate for being maintained and housed according to her husband's station in life.
+Her right to receive education and take part in religious ceremonies was never denied.

 The present position of woman in the West is entirely the growth of the last 75 years.
-Before that in Europe and America, legally, civilly, morally and socially, she was under handicaps greater than those of the Indian woman to-day.
+Before that in Europe and America legally, civilly, morally and socially she was under greater handicaps than those of the Indian woman to-day.
 Had India been politically free during the same period the position of her women would have been no doubt much better to-day.
-If Miss Mayo were really a friend of her sex in other countries, the opposition by the officials to the private Bills to raise the age of consent and to fix the minimum marriageable age would be argument enough for her to refrain from eulogizing the present administration.
+If Miss Mayo were really a friend of her sex in other countries, the opposition by the officials to the private bills to raise the Age of Consent and to fix the minimum marriageable age would be argument enough for her to refrain from eulogising the present administration.

-Under the present Indian constitution the members of the different legislatures have the right to extend the franchise to women. the right has been acquired only recently it has already been used by most of the major legislatures, so that women in many of the provinces are entitled to vote or seek election for the central and local legislatures.
-Miss Mayo is right when she says that we have not many women legislators; but may we know how many women there are on the American Senate?
-Woman's vote is a new thing and it will take time to work out its The British House of Commons possibilities. with its seven hundred members contains just four women M.P.'s.
-In India, however, some high honours have been conferred Dr. Muthulakshmi Reddi is educated women. elected Deputy President of the Madras Legislature, and she is a woman.
-The Presidentship of the Indian National Congress is the highest distinction that unofficial India can confer on anybody-and women have not been precluded from it: the Congress counts two women among its ex-Presidents-Mrs. Annie Besant and Mrs. Sarojini Naidu.
-That is a sure indication of the progessive outlook of the Indian Nationalist on this question.
+Under the present Indian constitution the members of the different legislatures have the right to extend the franchise to women.
+Though the right has been acquired only recently it has already been used by most of the major legislatures, so that women in many of the provinces are entitled to vote or seek election for the local and central legislatures.
+Miss Mayo is right when she says that we have not many women legislators; but may we know how many women are there on the American Senate?
+Woman's vote is a new thing and it will take time to work out its possibilities.
+The British House of Commons with its seven hundred members contains just four woman M.P.'s.
+In India, however, some very high honours have been conferred on educated women.
+Dr. Muthulakshmi Reddi is the elected woman Deputy President of the Madras Legislature.
+The Indian National Congress counts two women among its Presidents-Mrs. Annie Besant and Mrs. Sarojini Naidu.
+Congress Presidentship is the highest distinction that unofficial India can confer on anybody-and women have not been precluded from it.
+That is a sure indication of the progressive outlook of the Indian nationalist on this question.

-CHAPTER XIV
+CHAPTER XIV.